-When it comes to their health-boosting properties, elderberries have long been in the limelight.
+Elderberries have long been in the limelight when it comes to their health-boosting properties.
 In fact, Healthline declared them to be “one of the most commonly used medicinal plants in the world”.

 Now, researchers think they may have identified why this ancient remedy could help in the fight against the flu virus.

 Elderberries’ Effect on Cold & Flu

 Researchers studied the berries to find out which of the phytochemicals, the name for compounds that positively affect health, within elderberries can help to combat influenza infections.

 To find out which of these compounds within the berries help fight off the flu, the researchers turned the berries into a “juice serum”, and applied it to cells at different stages – before, during, and after they had been infected with the influenza virus.

 As a result of this testing, the researchers discovered that the elderberry phytochemicals did help to stop the virus from infecting the cells.
 However, they were found to be even more effective at stopping the early stages of an infection, due to blocking some of the key viral proteins responsible for the way that viruses attach and enter host cells.
 One of the study participants commented: “This observation was quite surprising and rather significant because blocking the viral cycle at several stages has a higher chance of inhibiting the viral infection.”